Super Flying Fun Show

 The Super Flying Fun Show was a live weekday morning television programme aimed at children.
-It was made at TCN 9 in Sydney, Australia, and shown on relay in Melbourne on GTV 9.
+It was broadcast daily from TCN 9 in Sydney and on relay in Melbourne on GTV 9.
+The show was produced by Jim Badger.

-Super Flying Fun Show replaced the original Today show that had been launched from GTV 9 in 1968 with Mike Walsh.
+Super Flying Fun Show replaced the original Today show with Mike Walsh launched from GTV 9 in 1968.
 When Today was linked with TCN 9 and the compere changed to Tony Charlton, recently recruited Victorian regional stations began to drop the show.
-By October 1969 the Today show had been cancelled, and a mixture of live children's entertainment and cartoons was on air between 7AM and 8:30AM and later to 9:00AM beginning in early March 1970.
+By October 1969 Today had been cancelled, and a mixture of live children's entertainment and cartoons on air between 7AM and 8:30AM was announced, to begin on 13 October 1969.
+This announcement proved to be premature, however the show was running in early December, 1969.
+It was an instant success: reputedly it received '26,000 letters from kids' in the first month of broadcast.
+The timeslot was extended to 9:00AM in early March 1970.

+Hosts, guests and recurring characters

+The host throughout the program's duration was the dancer, singer and television personality Marilyn Mayo (1944-2025) known on the show as "Miss Marilyn".
+Mayo had appeared on Tonight with Dave Allen and in the early days of the Super Flying Fun Show she was simultaneously a featured cast member of The Sound of Music hosted by Barry Crocker.
+In 1973 she was also co-host, with Ernie Sigley, of Sigley on Saturday.

-Original hosts were Miss Marilyn (Marilyn Mayo) and comedian Rod Hull with his puppet creation, Emu.
-Opening titles consisted of Rod Hull as the character Caretaker Clot (Clotty the Janitor) walking to the TCN 9 transmitter tower and flicking a big switch.
-Clot was also a popular police officer character in the channel's Kaper Kops, a local homage to The Keystone Cops.
+In the first two years of the show Mayo was joined by British-born comedian Rod Hull.
+Opening titles consisted of Hull as the character Caretaker Clot (also known as Clotty the Janitor) walking to the TCN 9 transmitter tower and flicking a big switch.
+Clot was already a popular police officer character in the channel's Kaper Cops, a local homage to The Keystone Cops.
 Its director, Stefan Sargent, claimed this show was a "direct steal of the American Keystone Kops".

-When Hull returned to England in 1971, taking Emu with him, he was replaced by Marty Morton who was also a co-producer.
-A duplicate Emu puppet was created so the puppet character could remain on the show.
+In 1970 Hull told the Women's Weekly's Nan Musgrove that 'In the opening SFFS we made Clot leave the police force and join Channel 9 as Caretaker Clot.'

+A Channel 4 TV documentary about Hull titled Rod Hull: A Bird in the Hand, Jim Badger states that he had to persuade Hull to work with Emu, who Badger had found amongst Channel 9's props, and that Hull had told him 'I don't want to be a puppeteer'.
+The success of the puppet clearly changed Hull's mind and Hull returned to Britain in 1971.
+He was replaced by Marty Morton who was also a co-producer.
+Badger claims that Hull 'had another Emu made' before returning to Britain and the original Emu remained on the Super Flying Fun Show.
+Hull was an almost instant success in the UK; he and Mayo (and Emu) were reunited in mid-1973 on an Australian television special, Rod Hull, Emu and Friends.